nekhvoya/teamcity-test/README.md

 | Enter password in Confirm Password input | Password is entered                                          |
 | Click 'Create User'                      | Users list is displayed, created user is present in the list |

-9. Log in as a newly created user
+9. Log in as newly created user

 Preconditions:
-* An additional non-admin account is created
+* additional non-admin account is created

 | Step                                         | Expected result                            |
 |----------------------------------------------|--------------------------------------------|